Using flower essences for healing the illusion of disconnectedness

-One devotee asked his guru, “Guruji, can you describe what heaven looks like?”
+One student asked his teacher, “Master, can you describe what heaven looks like?”

-His guru responded, “Well, heaven looks like a beautiful place with a huge banquet table filled with all the best delicacies that you could possibly imagine.”
+His teacher responded, “Well, heaven is a beautiful place with a huge banquet table filled with the best food that you could possibly imagine.”

-— “And what about hell?” asked the devotee.
+— “And what about hell?” asked the student.

-— “Well, hell looks like a beautiful place with a huge banquet table filled with all the best delicacies that you could possibly imagine.”
-Guruji responded.
+— “Well, hell is also a beautiful place with a huge banquet table filled with the best food that you could possibly imagine.”
+The teacher responded.

-— “So, what’s the difference?” the confused devotee asked.
+— “So, what’s the difference?” the confused student asked.

-— “In hell, no one can bend their arms so even though they can reach the food, they can’t put it in their mouths.
-Everyone is miserable because they can see what they want but are separated from having it.”
+— “In hell, no one can bend their elbows so even though they can reach the food, they can’t put it in their mouths.
+Everyone is miserable because they can see and even touch the food but can’t eat it.”

-— “Ah ha, so in heaven they can bend their arms?”
+— “Ah ha, so in heaven they can bend their elbows?”

-— “No,” responded Guruji, “In heaven no one can bend their arms either.”
+— “No,” responded the teacher, “In heaven no one can bend their elbows either.”

-— “Then what is the difference between heaven and hell?” asked the devotee.
+— “Then how is heaven different from hell?” asked the puzzled student.

-— “In heaven, people know their connectedness and feed each other.”
+— “In heaven, people know their connectedness and realize that even when they can’t bend their own elbows they still can reach their neighbor’s mouth and so they feed each other.”